huggingface/hub-docs/docs/hub/peft.md

 ## Installation

-To get started, you can check out the [Quick Tour of PEFT docs](https://huggingface.co/docs/peft/main/en/quicktour#quicktour).
+To get started, you can check out the [Quick Tour in the PEFT docs](https://huggingface.co/docs/peft/quicktour).
 To install, follow the [PEFT installation guide](https://huggingface.co/docs/peft/install).
 You can also use the following one-line install through pip:

 ```